-Importantly, these unique landscaping enhancements provide teachers with a renewable resource for hands on education at their schools for the subjects of environmental stewardship, habitat enhancement, and conservation.
-Other subjects such as art, English writing assignments, social studies and biology are also able to be taught in a holistic manner using the environment as an integrated context for learning for curricular goals using the projects built with RainScapes funding.
+For schools with no ESD projects, installing a RainScapes project can provide a hands-on, renewable resource for lessons supporting subjects of environmental stewardship, habitat enhancement, and conservation.
+Specific lessons from the science curriculum in 2nd, 4th, and 6th grades and/or the AP Environmental Science and Environmental Horticulture courses can be supported too.
+Other subjects such as art, English writing assignments, social studies, and biology are also able to be taught in a holistic manner using the environment as an integrated context for learning for curricular goals using the projects built with RainScapes funding.

 Alignment with the Montgomery County Public Schools' Strategic Plan

-RainScapes for Schools projects provide an opportunity for schools to strengthen community and family relationships for their student populations.
-Support for the project from year to year will typically be shared among a parent or community group and a teacher or group of teachers at a school.
+RainScapes Schools projects provide an opportunity for schools to strengthen community and family relationships for their student populations.
+Support and maintenance for the project from year to year will typically be shared among a parent or community group and a teacher or group of teachers at a school.

 Hands-on, inquiry based learning opportunities are provided by the experience of planting, observing, maintaining and learning from gardens and habitat based site projects.
 Such inquiry based learning has compelling support in the data as being a source of boosting student achievement, improving behavior and reducing truancy.
-The benefits ascribed to garden and habitat based on-site education are consistent with the 2008 Montgomery County Public Schools Strategic Plan Academic Priority Goal: Strengthen family-school relationships and continue to expand civic, business, and community partnerships that support improved student achievement.
+The benefits ascribed to garden and habitat based on-site education are consistent with the current Montgomery County Public Schools Strategic Planning Framework.
+The framework is structured around three areas: Academic Excellence, Creative Problem Solving, and Social Emotional Learning.

 Low Impact Development of Schools - A resource for schools to use for LID and sustainable stormwater practices as part of an EPA Office of Water Assistance Agreement.